codeurjc-students/2019-OpenViduSurveillance/README.md

 #### Start the Backend
 Make sure you have an active [MySQL](https://dev.mysql.com/downloads/) database running to use with this application.
 If you have trouble setting up MySQL you can check the docs [here](https://dev.mysql.com/doc/).
 Then you can run the backend as any Spring Boot app.

+You'll also need [**this external library**](https://github.com/milg0/onvif-java-lib/tree/master/release) .
+This library manages the PTZ operations with your local cameras, this library has to be added as an external library.
+You can find more about it [here](http://www.milgo.de/onvif/java-library/create-connection)

 #### Start the frontend
 To start the frontend you'll have to :